4g/4g.github.io/blog/2025_retail.md

 This is a prelimnary design of such a system.
 You can find an implementation that uses Gemini here : [github repo](https://github.com/4g/cctv)

+### Results
+Off the shelf VLMs are still far away from being used for retail setups.
+1. Low model performance on short but complex events: Although vlms describe overall picture quite well, their acuity on small events (like a person suddenly hiding something) is bad.
+2. Models are not multi-view.
+CCTV like setups require multi camera models.
+Creating a storyline/session of a person in a store requires attaching a tracker.
+3. Lack of data, retail data is not available on youtube or other data sources.
+So VLMs perform very bad on these events out of box.
+4. Low latency required for theft like events.
+High cost of compute still make VLMs a costly solution to process videos, specially realtime where latency is paramount.

 ### Cameras
 In India retailers are forced to install cameras as its a compliance requirement.
 These cameras are mostly IP cameras with attached DVR or NVR, and are accessible over network via RTSP.